jchristey/DH110-22f/assignment1/README.md

 #### 1: Visibility of System Status

 When scrolling down the page the user loses sight of the menu bar and the title of the page they are currently accessing.
-This may lead to confusion as to what information they are looking at and what stage of the site they are in. **(1)**
+This may lead to confusion as to what information they are looking at and what stage of the site they are in.
+They do, however, provide a red button at the bottom that naviagates the user back to the top menu.
+However, this 'red up' icon may not be easily comprehended or perceived. **(1)**

 *Recommendation: Have the menu bar follow the user as they scroll down the page to easily change tabs while reading.
 Indicate the page you are currently on in the menu bar through changing the color or boldness.*